-The teacher will give you a practice according to your ability.
-Since each posture is designed to prepare you for the rest of the series, beginners tend to have a much shorter practice than more experienced students.
-As they gain strength, stamina, flexibility and concentration, additional postures are given to the student.
+The teacher will assign postures to you in accordance with your ability.
+Beginners tend to have a much shorter practice than more experienced students.
+As strength, flexibility, and concentration are gained, additional postures are given to the student.

-If you get confused about the correct sequence of postures or need help with a particular posture, you should let your teacher know at any point during the practice.
-We are happy to help, no matter how many times you ask.
-If you are new to Ashtanga or accustomed to led classes, the Mysore-style setting can seem strange at first.
-But with commitment and a little patience, you will be amazed at how quickly you can learn to do yoga as a self-practice!
+If you get confused about the correct sequence of postures or need help with a particular posture, please let the teacher know.
+We are happy to help, no matter how many times you ask!
+If you are accustomed to led classes, the Mysore-style setting can seem strange at first.
+But with commitment and a little patience, you will be encouraged by how quickly you learn to do yoga as a self-practice.

-The Ashtanga method is intended to be a daily practice and students are encouraged to make a commitment to practice at least 3 times a week for a month at a time.
-Traditionally, we practice every day except for Saturdays and Moon Days, which occur about twice monthly.
-It may be very difficult at first to commit to a daily practice, and it often takes one or two years to establish this.
-So don’t be discouraged if you’re “only” practicing twice a week at first.
+Traditionally, in the Ashtanga method we practice every day except for Saturdays and Moon Days, which typically occur twice a month.
+New students are encouraged to make a commitment to practice at least 3 times a week for a month, it may be very difficult to commit to a daily practice, and it often takes one or two years to establish discipline.
+Don’t be discouraged if you’re “only” practicing twice a week at first; your practice will grow.

 To see Moon Days (rest days) click on the schedule page for the pdf.

 If you have a diagram of the Ashtanga yoga primary series postures, we encourage you to review and study the postures at home instead of bringing it to class.
 This allows you to learn the order of the postures more quickly and to place more focus on your breathing during class.

 For additional questions about starting a Mysore practice at YiY, email Sabina at yogaisyouth dot com or Beata dot s at mac dot com.